-(1) A motion must be filed and served not later than 21 days before the hearing date.

-(2) Any (i) opposition to a motion or (ii) cross-motion must be filed and served not later than 7 days before the hearing date.
-A cross-motion must relate to the original motion.

-(3) Any (i) reply or (ii) opposition to a cross-motion must be filed and served not later than 4 days before the hearing date.

-(b) Hearing date.
-The movant must schedule the hearing date for the motion.
-Hearing dates for each judge are available on the court's website.

-(c) Application to shorten time.
+- (1) Unless specified elsewhere in these Rules, a motion must be filed and served not later than 21 days before the hearing date. - (2) Any (i) opposition to a motion or (ii) cross-motion must be filed and served not later than 7 days before the hearing date.
+A cross-motion must relate to the original motion. - (3) Any (i) reply or (ii) opposition to a cross-motion must be filed and served not later than 4 days before the hearing date. - (b) Hearing date.
+Unless specified elsewhere in these Rules, the movant must schedule the hearing date for the motion.
+Hearing dates for each judge are available on the court's website. - (c) Application to shorten time.
 A movant seeking shortened time for hearing on a motion must file Local Forms Application for Order Shortening Time and Order Shortening Time Period for Notice, Setting Hearing and Limiting Notice.

+Subdivisions (a)(1) and (b) are amended to include the phrase "unless specified elsewhere in these Rules" to account for rules, such as Local Bankruptcy Rule 4001-4, that permit an expedited motion procedure.